nikhilkaushik631/Movie-Companian/README.md

 This project consists of two main components:
 1. **Recommendation System** - Provides personalized movie and TV show recommendations based on user queries
-2. **Q&A and Trivia System** - Answers questions about movies, TV shows, and entertainment topics
+2. **Q&A System** - Answers questions about movies, TV shows, and entertainment topics

 ## Architecture